Wot Cher! Knocked 'em in the Old Kent Road

 "Wot Cher!
 Knocked 'em in the Old Kent Road" is a British music hall comedy song written in 1891 by the actor and singer Albert Chevalier.
 The score was by his brother and manager Charles Ingle.
 Chevalier developed a stage persona as the archetypal Cockney and was a celebrated variety artist, with the nickname of "The Singing Costermonger".
 When first performed it was known simply as "Wot Cher!"
 The song describes the sudden endowment of apparent wealth on a poor family.

 The song's verse is in a minor key, and then the chorus moves into the relative major.

 It was sung and danced to by Shirley Temple and Arthur Treacher in the 1939 film The Little Princess.
+It is performed by street minstrels in the "Limehouse Blues" segment of the 1945 film Ziegfeld Follies.
 An abbreviated version was sung by Fozzie Bear and Waldorf and Statler on an episode of The Muppet Show.

 Meaning

 The song is full of working class cockney rhyming slang and idiomatic phrasing.

-The song tells the story of a family who live in an alley, a passageway off the street usually lined with crowded tenements, near the Old Kent Road, one of the poorest districts in London.
+The song tells the story of Bill and his wife who, with a lodger, live down an alleyway off the street (which were usually passages lined with crowded tenements), near the Old Kent Road, one of the poorest districts in London.
 They are visited by a toff, a well-dressed man, who must have been a gentleman because he took his topper (top hat) off in the presence of the narrator's missus (wife).
 The man's speech however betrays that he is lower class himself when he informs the lady that her uncle Tom has 'popped off', slang for died.
-He must have looked odd in his appearance, because he is described as a 'geezer' which is an eccentric old man.
-He says this is not a 'sell' i.e. it's the truth not a story but she has been left a little donkey shay (a small, light, horse-drawn carriage).
+He says this is not a 'sell' i.e. it's the truth not a story, and that she has been left a little donkey shay (a small, light, horse-drawn carriage).

 The refrain describes the reaction of the neighbours to the news of the couple's good fortune.
 "Wot cher!" was a Cockney greeting—a contraction of "What cheer", used as a greeting since the Middle Ages.
 To "knock em" is an idiomatic phrase, to knock them on the head i.e. to stun them.

 The song goes on to describe the initial unreliability of the moke (slang for donkey) and the way the couple use it to impress the neighbourhood by doing the "grand", behaving in a grandiose way as if they were "carriage folk", a family who could afford to own their own carriage, and who might drive a "four-in-'and", a carriage with four horses, in Rotten Row, one of the most fashionable horse rides in London.

 A "cove" is a low-class fellow.
 A "Dutch" is a wife, being cockney rhyming slang for "Duchess of Fife" which rhymes with "wife".
 She says "I 'ates a Bus because it's low!", in order to tease her lodger, meaning she now considers the bus to be low-class and beneath her.